This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 15. Green Onion Crackers

-These green onion crackers taste great, don’t cost much, and make for nice snacks when on a flight or bus ride.
-They’re typically made of yeast, baking soda, white flour, flavoring, and sprinkled sea salt.
+These green onion crackers taste great, are inexpensive, and make nice snacks on a flight or bus ride.
+They’re typically made of yeast, baking soda, white flour, flavoring, and sea salt.

-They’re also not vegan.
-As some include milk.
+They’re also not vegan, as some contain milk.
 Pay attention to the packaging if you have dietary restrictions.
 Some of them will have English translations.

 16. Yakult Gummy Candies